kubernetes/enhancements/keps/sig-auth/3299-kms-v2-improvements/README.md

 https://github.com/kubernetes/kubernetes/pull/97058/files#diff-7826f7adbc1996a05ab52e3f5f02429e94b68ce6bce0dc534d1be636154fded3R246-R282
 -->

-N/A. When the feature is disabled, data stored in etcd will no longer be encrypted using the external kms provider with v2 API
+- When the feature is disabled, data stored in etcd will no longer be encrypted using the external kms provider with v2 API.
+- If the feature is disabled incorrectly (i.e without performing a storage migration), existing data that is encrypted with the external kms provider will be unable to be decrypted.
+This will cause list and get operations to fail for the resources that were encrypted.

 ### Rollout, Upgrade and Rollback Planning